Skip to main content

 Verbatim feedback

 “She’s a loyalty member, shops weekly, average basket around $180.
-Had a click-and-collect order go missing two months ago.
-Refund took three weeks.
+She submitted a complaint regarding missing items on click-and-collect order two months ago.
 She hasn’t been back since.”

 Store operations escalation, large retailer